mist-devel/VIC20_MiST/README.md

 - 8k/16k/24k RAM packs from $2000
 - Read-only or writeable CART memory at $a000
 - Joystick support
-- PAL Display (with optional scandoubler for VGA monitors)
+- PAL/NTSC Display (with optional scandoubler for VGA monitors and YPbPr component output)
 - PRG/CART loading
 - 1541 Disk Drive support